AlexanderSalter/MMM-Instagram2020/README.md

 ![Example Module Image](https://github.com/AlexanderSalter/MMM-Instagram2020/blob/master/readme_images/Example2.png)

 ### Prerequisites
 This module requires a Facebook Developer App in "Development" mode.
-[This Getting Started guide](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started) from Facebook will show you how to setup the App for instagram access.
+[This Getting Started guide](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started) from Facebook will show you how to setup the App for instagram access, Just follow steps 1,2 and 3 to get going.
 From the app settings you will need:
 1. client_id
 2. client_secret